Prateek07-Kumar/Library-System-Management-Project/README.md

 SELECT * FROM active_members;

-**Task 16: CTAS: Create a Table of Active Members** Use the CREATE TABLE AS (CTAS) statement to create a new table
+**Task 16: CTAS: Create a Table of Active Members** Use the CREATE TABLE AS (CTAS) statement to create a new table active_members containing members who have issued at least one book in the last 2 months.